coreinfrastructure/best-practices-badge/dockerfiles/README.md

 Once completed you can then update `.circleci/config.yml` to use the new image.
 You should also add your new Dockerfile to version control.

+Note that, as required by OpenSSF Scorecard, you should pin the dependencies to specific hash values instead of versions, so that changes (which might be malicious) won't be silently accepted.
+See the existing Dockerfile(s) for how to do that.